apreps/BierCaps/README.md

 An Android application developed to ease the management of beer caps collection.

+### Status
-### Status: the application is functional but some improvements are being implemented.
+The application is functional but some improvements are being implemented.

 ## Available Features